solliancenet/dp-203-v2/labs/10/README.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

-## Optimizing data warehouse query performance in Azure Synapse Analytics
+## Exercise 3: Optimizing data warehouse query performance in Azure Synapse Analytics

-### Identify performance issues related to tables
+### Task 1: Identify performance issues related to tables

 1. Select the **Develop** hub.